-The conceptual drinking water systems are shown in Figure 2 and are divided by the jurisdictional boundary.
-Each system is a looped system, which requires water lines for each city located along the proposed east-west arterial road.
+The conceptual water systems are shown in Figure 2 and are divided by the jurisdictional boundary.
+Each system is a looped system, which requires water lines for each city located along the proposed east-west arterial road (future Basalt Creek Parkway).

-The Basalt Creek planning area has the potential to be served for drinking water supply from either Tualatin or Wilsonville.
+The Basalt Creek planning area has the potential to be served for water supply from either Tualatin or Wilsonville.
 The existing service zones (levels B and C) from both communities would provide the necessary hydraulic pressure to provide service within the planning area.
 The Tualatin pressure zones that will be used to serve the Basalt Creek are Zones B (ground elevations 192 feet to 306 feet) and C (ground elevations 260 feet to 360 feet).
 A majority of the service area can be served by Pressure Zone B, but a small portion will require Pressure Zone C. The reservoirs intended to service this area are the newly constructed C-2 (1-MG) Reservoir, the Norwood Reservoirs B-1 (2.2-MG) and B-2 (2.8-MG).
-In addition to the B level storage reservoirs, the Portland Supply Main using a control valve would also serve pressure zone B. In order to provide service to the pressure zone C areas in the planning area, Wilsonville has identified a need to install a booster pump station.
-The booster pump station is one of the CIP projects listed in the 2012 Wilsonville Water Master Plan and has been included in the cost estimate for drinking water for Wilsonville.
+In addition to the B level storage reservoirs, the Portland Supply Main using a control valve would also serve pressure zone B.

+The Wilsonville pressure zones that will be used to serve the Basalt Creek area are Zones B (ground elevations 100 feet to 285 feet) and C (ground elevations 275 feet to 410 feet).
+Wilsonville has identified a need to install a booster pump station for a new pressure zone level D (ground elevations of 340 feet to 465 feet).
+The booster pump station is one of the CIP projects listed in the 2012 Wilsonville Water Master Plan and has been included in the cost estimate for water for Wilsonville.